 In an amusing scene playboy Baumann is out playing ball with some young women, when he accidentally smashes a window of a nearby mansion, and schoolboyishly goes in to apologise to the beautiful woman who lives there.
 He then realises it is Vilma, the widow of Dr. Heller (Sybille Schmitz).
 After a playful scalding, the two strike up a friendship that develops into romance.
 But after some weeks’ playtime is over, as there is trouble at the mine.
 The owners have taken to replacing the workers with Wolf’s robots, thus leaving the men without work and money to put food on the table.
 Furthermore, the robots are beginning to attack the workers who try to resume their labour.
 And naturally it we then have a dramatic showdown between the mad scientist, the hero, the giant robot, and to a surprisingly active degree, the heroine.

 Der Herr der Welt (Master of the World) was Harry Piel’s fourth science fiction film, and it is by far his best known.
 The large majority of Piel’s pre-WWII were destroyed during the war, but thankfully at least his early sound film An Invisible Man Walks the City (Ein Unsichtbarer geht durch die Stadt, 1933, review) is available for home viewing.
 Like in so many of his films, he played the lead himself, as a man who accidentally discovers a bag with a helmet that makes him and anything he touches invisible.
 After a bout of mischief, he realises that ”with great power comes great responsibility”, and uses his invisibility to stop crime, providing a couple of daring stunt sequences in cars and hanging from an airship in flight.
-A similar double-edged view of technology was, according to a brief synopsis I found, apparent in the 1934 film Die Welt ohne Maske (“The World without a Mask”).
+A similar double-edged view of technology was apparent in the 1934 film Die Welt ohne Maske (“The World without a Mask”, review).
 In this film Piel and his colleague try to invent a cheap wireless TV, but have to battle a big company that tries to sabotage their work so they can keep the monopoly on their expensive, experimental TV’s.
 In the end good triumphs and the Germans get free TV (and beer, hopefully).
 The fourth film was made much earlier, as a silent, in 1916, and was called Die große Wette (“The Big Bet”), a futuristic full-length film set in New York.
 According to plot synopses and ads, the film concerns two male rivals for the hand of a beautiful, rich widow.
 One is an engineer, who strikes a bet with the film’s hero that he will not be able to cope three days living with a person that the engineer will send to his home.
 This turns out to be a robot (or electro-man) that the engineer has built, and that follows the lead around every second of the day, causing numerous problems and hazards.
 It is not confirmed, but Piel is believed to have played the robot.

 Ein Unsichtbarer geht durch die Stadt, Die Welt ohne Maske and Der Herr der Welt were all made back-to-back and served as a sort of sci-fi trilogy.
 The last one also seems to be the darkest of the entries, even though the film does have a fair dose of humour and fun, a trademark of Piel’s.
 The script for the film was written by the author and screenwriter Georg Mühlen-Schulte, who was also a humorist and editor of the Berlin magazine Lustige Blätter (funny pages, infamous today for its antisemitic material during the Nazi rule).
 Mühlen-Schulte was one of 83 editors to sign the ”declaration of most faithful allegiance” to Adolf Hitler in 1933, and Piel was also a member of the Nazi party, even if his relationship with the powers that be were an uneasy one.
 One would be hard-pressed to see Master of the World as Nazi propaganda.
 Rather it mirrors the sort of ambiguity regarding technology that was a common theme in many films at the time.
 Piel and Mühlen-Schulte seem to say that technology in and of itself is neither good nor bad, but it can be a tool for both good and evil, depending on the heart of the user.
 It also seems to bear a critique against the American business model and modernisation of labour – although the end sees the machines working happily like in any Ford factory, giving humans freedom, so it is a bit ambivalent on the subject.